Journal Entry for Prepaid Expenses

 They are an advance payment for the business and therefore treated as an asset.
 The accounting rule applied is to debit the increase in assets” and “credit the decrease in expense” (modern rules of accounting).

 They are also known as unexpired expenses or expenses paid in advance.
-It is important to show prepaid expenses in the financial statements to avoid understatement of earnings.
+It is important to show prepaid expenses journal entry in the financial statements to avoid understatement of earnings.

 Show all entries including the journal entry for prepaid expenses on these dates;